What Are Managed Agentic Security Services (MASS), and How Do They Differ From MDR?

 1. Context Building and Scaling (Primary Role)

 During onboarding, experts work directly with customer teams to extract undocumented business knowledge: policies, exceptions, and how the business actually operates.
-They tag data, build knowledge items, and ensure AI agents pull the right context.
+They tag data, add knowledge items.
 This continues post-onboarding as the business evolves, but at a lower volume.

-This is the key distinction from competitors whose experts merely validate AI outputs.
+This is the key distinction from competitors whose analysts merely validate AI outputs.
 Daylight's experts build the context that makes the AI accurate in the first place.

 3. Incident Response Leadership

-When a real threat is confirmed, Daylight's security experts lead strategic resolution.
-These are senior researchers with government-level backgrounds.
-Their backgrounds in IR at government agencies mean they bring context most internal security teams can't replicate.
+When a real threat is confirmed, Daylight's security experts lead resolution.
+Their backgrounds in IR at Fortune 500 and government agencies mean they bring context most internal security teams can't replicate.

 Experts work alongside customer teams to improve detection rules, surface findings, and raise the overall security bar.
 In Daylight's Glass Box model, customers can inspect what data was used, what conclusion was reached, and why.

-This is the most appreciated element in customer case studies.
-Teams finally feel like they have a partner who shows them what great looks like, rather than a black box vendor protecting their switching costs.
+This is the most appreciated element by our customers.
+Teams finally feel like they have a partner who shows them what ‘great’ looks like, rather than a black box vendor protecting their switching costs.

 How to Evaluate a MASS Provider

-MASS is an emerging category.
-Formal taxonomy has not yet fully caught up to it, so evaluation needs to focus on architecture and experience rather than quadrant placement.
+MASS is an emerging category, so evaluation should focus on architecture and experience rather than analyst quadrant placement.

 Use these questions to pressure-test a provider:

-• If your team is drowning in escalations, evaluate context architecture.
+- If your team is drowning in escalations, and you want to leverage AI SOC investigations - evaluate context architecture.
 All three context types (telemetry, organizational, and historical) need to be addressed, not just raw telemetry ingestion.
-This will impact the quality of your AI SOC investigations.
+This is what separates surface-level AI investigation from genuine AI-native investigation.

-• If you cannot validate claims through a POC with realistic incidents, treat the evaluation with caution.
+- If you cannot validate claims through a POC with realistic incidents, treat the evaluation with caution.
 Architecture decks do not substitute for seeing the investigation quality firsthand.
+Daylight runs a 3 week POC with every prospect and we are able to show real value in a matter of days.
+A capable MDR should be able to demonstrate value before you buy.

 What Agentic Investigation Changes